amityaadav/git-python-practice/README.md

 (files in your workstation/computer)

-git add: Select which changes to include in your next commit (Staging Area)
+git add: Select which changes to include in your next commit (Staging Area) if you use "git add .", all fies will be

-git commit: Saves to .git/ (local repo on your computer)
+git commit: Saves to .git/ on your project folder.  (local repo on your computer)

 git push: Sends to GitHub (Send your changes to remote)